sukhinlv/voteforlunch/README.md

 ## Security

 Users for tests:
-- Administrator _login admin@ya.ru_ password _admin_
+- Administrator login _admin@ya.ru_ password _admin_
 - User login _user@ya.ru_ password _user_

 Self-registration of users is not implemented

-## Password storage

 For clarity, the credentials that are generated when the program starts are not encrypted.
 The program implements the following logic for working with users:
 - When creating a new user, his password is encrypted at the stage of converting UserDto to User
 - When converting User to UserDto for return to the frontend, the password is hidden
 - When updating the data of an already existing user in the database, the password does not change